RESEARCH4ME PRIVACY STATEMENT

 If we use your personal information to market and promote our Service with your consent, you may notify us at any time that you do not wish to receive marketing or promotional material by contacting us directly or through the “Unsubscribe” mechanism in our marketing or promotional emails.

-Our contact details can be found on https://research4.me/contact/ .
+Our contact details can be found online at: https://research4.me/contact/ .

 To build a better and stronger community, we welcome feedback about privacy issues and will attend to all questions and complaints promptly.

 Please email us at [email protected] if you have any questions or concerns about our collection, use or disclosure of personal information.
 If you would like to seek access to personal information we hold about you, or if you have any questions or complaints about how we collect, use, disclose, manage or store your personal information, you can contact the department that collected your personal information in the first instance, or write to: Research4Me – Level 40, 100 Miller Street, North Sydney NSW 2060, Australia.